People's Assembly of Syria

-The remaining 16 seats are currently left vacant due to the regions representing them, that being Al-Hasakah, Suwayda, and Raqqa, having their elections indefinitely postponed for the time being.
-Elections have also been delayed in Ayn al-Arab District, resulting in 2 more pending seats. pending.
-The postponements are due to these areas not being under the control of the Syrian transitional government, but instead administered by the Syrian Democratic Forces (SDF) within the Democratic Autonomous Administration of North and East Syria (DAANES).

 History

 French Mandate

 After the fall of the Ottoman Empire in 1918, the Syrian National Congress was convened in May 1919 in Damascus.
 In September 1920, Henri Gouraud, High Commissioner of the Levant, formed a representative council, with two-thirds elected and one-third appointed by the French administration.
 On 28 June 1922, the Syrian Federation was established, creating a Federation Council of 15 members from various states.
 Due to the lack of elections, these members were appointed by the High Commissioner in 1923, and their terms were extended the following year.

 In 1925, after the formation of the State of Syria, President Ahmad Nami and High Commissioner Henri Ponsot agreed to hold elections for a constituent assembly to draft a constitution.
 This led to the first Syrian legislative elections in 1928, which elected 68 representatives but was later disbanded on 5 February 1929.
-Article Thirty of the 1930 Constitution established a legislative authority known as the House of Representatives, with representatives elected for five-year terms.
-From the adoption of the constitution until its abolition in 1949, the number of representatives ranged from 68 to 136 members.
+Article 30 of the 1930 Syrian constitution established a legislative authority known as the Chamber of Deputies, with representatives elected for four-year terms.

-The first elections for the House of Representatives were held in December 1931 and January 1932.
+The first elections for the Chamber of Deputies were held in December 1931 and January 1932.
 The first council met in June 1932 and facilitated a compromise that led to Muhammad Ali Bey al-Abid's presidency.
-In the 1936 elections, the National Bloc won the majority of seats in the House of Representatives, and Hashim al-Atassi was elected president.
-Concurrently, negotiations with France led to the independence treaty, ratified by the Syrian Parliament in December 1936.
-In 1938, Fares Al-Khoury became the first Christian to be elected Speaker.
+In the 1936 elections, the National Bloc won the majority of seats in the Chamber, and Hashim al-Atassi was elected president.
+Concurrently, negotiations with France led to the independence treaty, ratified by the Chamber of Deputies in December 1936.
+In 1938, Fares al-Khoury became the first Christian to be elected as President of the Chamber of Deputies.